-For most people, having their Facebook account hacked is a nightmare.
-Imagine if someone had access to all your private messages, could contact your friends, abuse your Facebook page, and delete your personal information.
+Having your Facebook account hacked is a nightmare.
+Imagine a stranger having access to all your private messages, contacting your friends, abusing your Facebook page, and deleting your personal information.

 Once it’s too late, however, you must act fast.
 The most important thing is – don’t panic!
 You can regain access to your account.

 How Do You Know Your Facebook Account Was Hacked?

 First of all, how do you know your Facebook account was hacked if nothing obvious changed…yet?
 If a hacker managed to get into your account, they will leave a trace.